 - Lower back

 Since the sacroiliac joints are located relatively deep inside the body, diagnosis of dysfunction can be difficult.
 If chronic lower back pain turns out instead to be caused by a degenerative spine condition such as spinal stenosis or arthritis of the spine, initial treatment might include physical therapy and pain medication.
-However, if pain persists after weeks or months of conservative treatment, contact Laser Spine Institute to determine whether you may be a candidate for a minimally invasive, outpatient procedure performed using safe and effective endoscopic techniques.
+However, if pain persists after weeks or months of conservative treatment, contact Laser Spine Institute to determine whether you may be a candidate for one of our minimally invasive, outpatient procedures.